-A recipient of the Pennsylvania Nursery and Landscape Association ”Green Achiever” Award for advancing the cause of horticulture, Kirk serves as President for Garden Writers Association, green business consultant, and national lecturer on horticultural topics from the 18th to the 21st Centuries.
+A recipient of the Pennsylvania Nursery and Landscape Association ”Green Achiever” Award for advancing the cause of horticulture, Kirk serves as the Immediate Past President for Garden Writers Association, green business consultant, and national lecturer on horticultural topics from the 18th to the 21st Centuries.
 He has served as a judge of major exhibits for the Philadelphia Flower Show.
 Gardens that he has designed and installed have been presented with “Outstanding Design Awards” by PLNA, Perennial Plant Association, Pennsylvania Green Commission, Pennsylvania Horticultural Society and Association of Professional Landscape Designers.
 He is a graduate of Cornell University.

 All the latest tips and techniques to bring your residential landscape into the Green Millennium with new methods and practices for water-wise design.
 The Three “R’s” (reduce, reuse, and recycle) make for sensible garden designing in combination with practicable water management.
 The seminar covers a breadth of current-event landscape design topics: rain gardens, rain barrels, storm water management, bio-retention, green roofs, dry stream beds, latest plant introductions—natives and species hybrids, and new design/install water features.

 Wednesday, Feb 7 at 12:30 pm / Hood Room